Single-Course Engelsk 5 ECTS

 The course gives further explanations of highly energetic astrophysical phenomena through their observational properties, such as temporal and spectral variations.
 Examples are supernova remnants, accretion mechanisms around white dwarfs, neutron stars and black holes in X-ray binaries, active galaxies harbouring a supermassive black hole in their centre, and gigantic clusters of galaxies.

-Non-electromagnetic radiations are also emitted by these high-energetic phenomena, so the course does also touches upon observations of gravitational waves.
+Non-electromagnetic radiations are also emitted by these high-energetic phenomena, so the course also touches upon observations of gravitational waves.

 Recommended prerequisites